June-Skeeter/Module6_GEOS270/docs/Application_Part4.md

 Create a scatter plot, with the Mean NDVI value (Output from Method 1) on the X-axis Green and Veg Area Sum (Output from Method 2) on the Y-axis.
 What is the R2 value?

 ### QA9
-The r2 score indicates Mean NDVI value is [Strong/Moderate/Weak] predictor of Green Veg Area.
+The r2 score indicates Mean NDVI value is [Strong/Moderate/Weak/Very Weak] predictor of Green Veg Area.

 ### QA10
 Change the Y-axis to Income and leave the X-axis as Mean NDVI, note the R2 score.
 Now change the X-axis to the Green Veg Area Sum and note the R2 score.
 Which variable has a "stronger" relationship with income?